Inverse cascade anomalies in fourth-order Leith models: Numerics

-Computing the branches of periodic solutions is straightforward in the case $\alpha \le 1$, which includes the 3D GW case.
+Computing the branches of periodic solutions is straightforward in the generic case $\alpha \le 1$, which includes the 3D GW case.
 In that case, the $\infty_\star$-cycle is grown directly from the Hopf point at fixed $\alpha$.
 After a series of bifurcations identified by the software as either \emph{PD} or \emph{LPC} points, the system converges towards $x_\star$, and the convergence is increased upon decreasing the step-sizes and the numerical tolerance of the software.
 In our interpretation, the PD points flagged by the software appear to be spurious and the LPC points are genuine and represent the fold bifurcations discusses in the main text in relation to Fig.~\ref{fig:LimitCycle_GW}.\\

-Computing the branches of periodic solutions is less straightforward when $\alpha > 1$ which, in particular, includes the 3D NLS case.
-Numerical continuations starting from the Hopf point then either fail to converge towards the $\infty_\star$-cycle or simply cannot be initiated due to the Hopf points lying at $\infty$.
+Computing the branches of periodic solutions is less straightforward when $\alpha > 1$ which, in particular, includes the 3D NLS case. \corr Note that this range includes the non-generic cases $\alpha \ge 2$ but also the generic cases $1<\alpha<2\rroc$ for which the Hopf point is well-defined. \rroc Numerical continuations starting from the Hopf point then either fail to converge towards the $\infty_\star$-cycle or simply cannot be initiated due to the Hopf points lying at $\infty$.
 To generate the rather intricate patterns of Fig.~\ref{fig:LimitCycle_NLS}, the \emph{Simpson strategy} \cite{simpson1988touching}, however, proves very fruitful.
-The \emph{Simpson strategy} consists of the three following steps illustrated in panel (b) of Fig. \ref{fig:LimitCycle_bridge} \emph{(i)} Grow the cycles at fixed $\alpha=1$ until the $\infty_\star$ cycle is converged (up to some thresholds prescribed by the tolerance parameters), \emph{(ii)} Bridge the 3D GW $\infty_\star$-cycle to the desired $\alpha>1$ by performing continuation with both $\alpha$ and $x$ as free parameters, \emph{(iii)} at desired $\alpha$, freeze $\alpha$ and either grow or shrink the resulting cycle to check convergence towards $\infty_\star$-cycle and generate associated branch of non-infinite periodic solutions.
-The outcome of the Simpson strategy is represented by the red lines in panel (a) of Fig.\ref{fig:LimitCycle_bridge} which determine the behavior of $ x_*$ in the final phase portrait of Fig.~\ref{fig:LimitCycle_final}.\\
+The \emph{Simpson strategy} consists of the three following steps illustrated in Panel (b) of Fig.~ \ref{fig:LimitCycle_bridge} \emph{(i)} Grow the cycles at fixed $\alpha=1$ until the $\infty_\star$ -cycle is converged (up to some thresholds prescribed by the tolerance parameters), \emph{(ii)} Bridge the 3D GW $\infty_\star$-cycle to the desired $\alpha>1$ by performing continuation with both $\alpha$ and $x$ as free parameters, \emph{(iii)} at desired $\alpha$, freeze $\alpha$ and either grow or shrink the resulting cycle to check convergence towards $\infty_\star$-cycle and generate associated branch of non-infinite periodic solutions.
+The outcome of the Simpson strategy is represented by the red lines in Panel~ (a) of Fig.\ref{fig:LimitCycle_bridge} which determine the behavior of $ x_*$ in the final phase portrait of Fig.~\ref{fig:LimitCycle_final}.\\